Pendergaster/2dPhysics/README.md

 # Short overview

-Has rotations and restitution.
-Pool allocator for bodies and quadtree as data structure.
+Physics has rotations and restitution.
+There is pool allocator for bodies and quadtree as a data structure for faster collision checking.
-Uses SAT(Seperating axis theorem) as collision check.
+Uses SAT(Seperating axis theorem) for collision check.

 # **Small demo gif**